Thursday, January 15, 2009

 A great way to introduce kindergarteners to art is to allow them opportunities to explore different media and learn how to use common art tools, such as scissors and paint brushes.
 Kinders have art on Fridays for 30 minutes, and instruction revolves around the art elements of line, color, shape, pattern and texture.
 I frequently use children's literature to enhance lessons, and we stick to topics that are familiar to small children and their lives.
 Another part of the art program is looking at works of art-teaching children to keep improving their visual perception, learn to focus closely, and to develop their opinions and ideas about what they see.
 This is a good way for students to develop their vocabulary and to begin to build a sense of aesthetics.
 At this age, it isn't appropriate to provide much guided instruction to kids, who express themselves as a natural way of communicating and storytelling.
 Kids vary greatly in their abilities, coordination and interests at this age.
 We will be playing with beautiful fall leaves next week, doing rubbings and prints of them.
 Encourage your children to collect leaves and other natural things around your yard and make rubbings from them.
 Newspaper and peeled crayons work well for this.

-: The first unit fits right in with our fall holiday featuring monsters and things that go bump in the night.
+First Graders: The first unit fits right in with our fall holiday featuring monsters and things that go bump in the night.
 My favorite children's book, WHERE THE WILD THINGS ARE, by Maurice Sendack, inspired this unit on Wild Things, during which we make character puppets, huge and hideous Group Monsters, and hear stories about brave children and monsters who aren't so monstrous after all.
 Mr. Lyon's class is featured at right in the slideshow of Wild Things puppets.
 As you can see, there was much roaring, clawing and eye rolling during this class--it is a good thing Mrs. Art was brave enough to take pictures! :)